Community Engagement and Philanthropy

 As part of our commitment to community engagement, we encourage our operating companies and employees to be involved in the communities where we operate, and we offer programs to support local charitable and philanthropic efforts.
 We believe that philanthropic engagement extends our ability to make a positive impact on our local communities beyond our operations and is a meaningful way to foster employee goodwill.

-The Dover Foundation, established in 2011, seeks to support not-for-profit organizations, causes, and programs that promote education, literacy, the advancement of STEM initiatives (science, technology, engineering, and math), and other local community needs identified and supported by our operating companies.
+The Dover Foundation (“Foundation”), established in 2011, seeks to support not-for-profit organizations, causes, and programs that promote education and literacy; inclusion and engagement; the advancement of science, technology, engineering, and math (STEM) initiatives; and other local community needs identified and supported by our operating companies.

-The Dover Foundation places a high priority on education, with a focus on efforts that enrich science and technology education for students, and on supporting literacy programs that enhance reading and communication skills.
-The Foundation believes education plays an important role in sustaining individual and societal improvement, promoting strong communities, a vibrant economy, and a skilled workforce for the future.
+The Foundation believes education plays an important role in sustaining individual and societal improvement and promoting strong communities, a vibrant economy, and a skilled workforce for the future.
+The Dover Scholars Program is a significant way the Foundation demonstrates its commitment to education.

 Dover Scholars Program